idaholab/moose/python/doc/content/python/MooseDocs/setup.md

 # MooseDocs Setup

 Any MOOSE-based application can use the MooseDocs system to create custom websites.
-If a current [MOOSE package](getting_started/installation/index.md) is installed then the necessary dependencies exist.
+If MOOSE is installed then the necessary dependencies exist.
 Also, if you have recently created an application with stork (after Aug.
 15, 2018) then your application will have the files for a simple website created.
 The sections below will aid in setting up your application if you do not have the dependencies or the necessary documentation files.

 To build a live website for your application, run the following: